MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-record-call.md

 Call recording isn't available to users [signed in to Dynamics 365 Guides as a guest](admin-add-guest-user.md).

-Don't record calls if the [explicit recording consent for Teams Audio Conferencing](/microsoftteams/conferencing-recording-consent) is enabled.
-This Teams feature isn't supported because users can't unmute themselves.
+If the [explicit recording consent for Teams Audio Conferencing](/microsoftteams/conferencing-recording-consent) is enabled and you record a call, some unexpected behavior might occur such as users can't unmute themselves.

 ### Start a recording from the HoloLens app